 For lots of visitors to the Fethiye area, Dalyan has always been that place where you go on an organised day trip from Fethiye.

-A transfer from Fethiye to Dalyan, before getting in a boat and sailing along the river to look at the Lycian ruins and going on to the sulphur mud baths before caking yourself in smelly dark stuff and then taking lots of photos.
+A transfer from Fethiye to Dalyan, before getting in a boat and sailing along the waterways to view the iconic Lycian ruins and going on to the sulphur mud baths before caking yourself in smelly dark stuff and then taking lots of photos.

 All very well, if that’s your wont – and the organised Fethiye day trips with companies do tend to be very reasonably priced, especially if you’re a family.